- Top

 *1 Ratio of the number of factories audited to the planned number of factories (excluding factories that no longer need to be audited due to completion of production, cessation of business)

-*2 In FY2020, audits were suspended at 47 factories to prevent the spread of novel coronavirus infection.
+*2 Suspended audits at some factories to prevent spread of new coronavirus

 Number of Re-audited Factories (Overseas)